Updated: May 10

 There are no shortcuts to success on Amazon.
 You've got to be on top of your game if you want to stay in the game.

-We recently teamed up with the Asian Seller to discuss how smart sellers are able to be so successful on Amazon.
+We recently teamed up with the 7 Figure Seller Summit to discuss some game changing opportunities with Amazon PPC and how smart sellers are able to be SO successful on Amazon.
 What are the strategies and mindsets they embrace to win the game?

 The 5 winning strategies that we found based on surveying the hundreds of sellers we've interacted with boil down to these: